jdillard/personal-site/source/_trips/2022-02-20-kendall-knob-ski-tour.md

 crux of the day.

-After traversing some more through the trees we reached the top of the ridge and rip skins and decend down, getting a tiny huck off a downed tree, and coming to rest at an opening the banks of the lower Kendall Peak Lake.
+After traversing some more through the trees we reached the top of the ridge and rip skins and descend down, getting a tiny huck off a downed tree, and coming to rest at an opening the banks of the lower Kendall Peak Lake.

 We then worked our way through terrain that was at too low of an angle, making